OriHoch/docker-machine-server/scripts/KAMATERA-CLUSTER.md

       dockerfilePath: ./Dockerfile
       buildContext: .
       tag: test-web-app
+      pushRemote: true
+      registry: docker-registry.docker-registry
 timeout: 240
 ```

+Setup Rancher pipelines to build your Docker image

 * Rancher web-ui > your cluster > Default > Resources > Pipelines >
     * Follow the instructions to connect your private GitHub repository
     * Enable pipelines for the test-web-app repository

-Check the status and progress of the pipeline job under Workloads > Pipelines

-If a job fails, try to Rerun it
+    * Trigger the test-web-app pipeline

-On first pipeline run it may take a few minutes for Rancher to install Jenkins
+    * On first pipeline run it may take a few minutes for Rancher to install Jenkins
+    * If a job fails, try to Rerun it

+Deploy the web-app workload using the published image

 * Deploy a new workload in namespace `test`:
     * Name: web-app